vbaconnet-ledger/developer-portal/_docs/nano-app/build.md

 * TOC
 {:toc}

 In this article we will explain how to compile a Nano application and how to load it to a Nano S.

-We provide a container image that contains all dependencies to compile an application for Nano S/X. To use this container image, you need to either install [Docker](https://docs.docker.com/get-docker/), [Podman](https://podman.io/), or [Buildah](https://buildah.io/).
+[Ledger App Builder](https://github.com/LedgerHQ/ledger-app-builder) is a container image which contains all dependencies to compile an application for Nano S/X.

+To use this container image, you need to either install [Docker](https://docs.docker.com/get-docker/), [Podman](https://podman.io/), or [Buildah](https://buildah.io/) and apply the following steps.

 ## Build the container image